-Course Name: Technology Management Short Description of the Course: Technology Management focuses on improving the management practises over the technology life cycle to improve the competitive advantage of the firm - and the country.
-Presenter(s): Prof Sara Grobbelaar Contact Time: 5 consecutive contact days with an assignment(s) for assessement.
-Objectives/Overview: The objective of the course is to create awareness, a certain level of understanding, and some application skills in the management of technology, relevant to the engineering management functions in industry.
+Course Name: Technology Management Short Description of the Course: Technology Management focuses on improving the man- agement practises over the technology life cycle to im- prove the competitive advantage of the firm - and the country.
+Presenter(s): Prof Sara Grobbelaar Contact Time: 5 consecutive contact days with an assignment(s) for as- sessement.
+Objectives/Overview: The objective of the course is to create awareness, a cer- tain level of understanding, and some application skills in the management of technology, relevant to the engineer- ing management functions in industry.
 Course Content: Technology and competitiveness; Innovation and the technology colony; Concepts of technology; Technology dynamics; Technological capability; Linking technology to business; Technology acquisition management; and Technology exploitation.
-Course Outcomes: To understand the evolutionary forces and patterns that lead to the development of technology over time and in societies, the competitive position of South Africa in the broader international context, and what leads to this position.
-To understand the concept of innovation and the very important link between technology and innovation.
+Course Outcomes: To understand the evolutionary forces and patterns that lead to the development of technology over time and in societies, the competitive position of South Af- rica in the broader international context, and what leads to this position.
+To understand the concept of innovation and the very important link between technology and innova- tion.
 It is also important to understand government policy in this regard and implementation thereof.
-To understand the basic definitions of technology and the problems of context, dimension and perspective.
-To understand the dynamic nature of technology and its reflection in management decision-making, as
+To understand the basic definitions of technology

+1 a g c 3 3

-- well as the lateral thinking stimulated by the functional perspective; and to develop some skill in the application of these concepts. - 5.
-To understand the concept of technology as capability and to develop the language and graphical means to record and communicate practical information regarding capability to non-technical senior management; and to apply the same framework to quantify technology gaps that need to be addressed and the ways and means to bridge these gaps. - 6.
-To understand the process of linking technology to the business concept and the value creation process, as well as the relationship between business strategy, business life cycle and product life cycle; and to develop some skill in the application of these concepts. - 7.
-To understand the distinction between internal and external acquisition of technology and, as a logical extension of this insight, the distinction between internal and external technology transfer, as well as to understand the strategic implications of deciding on the alternative for acquiring technology and to create a framework to plan the acquisition process. - 8.
-To understand the nature and content of, and reasons for technology sales to other enterprises; and the strategic implications of technology sales and the possible ways of protecting the value of such technologies have to be appreciated.
+and the problems of context, dimension and perspective.
+4. To understand the dynamic nature of technology and its reflection in management decision-making, as well as the lateral thinking stimulated by the functional perspective; and to develop some skill in the application of these concepts.
+5. To understand the concept of technology as capability and to develop the language and graphical means to record and communicate practical information regarding capability to non-technical senior management; and to apply the same framework to quantify technology gaps that need to be addressed and the ways and means to bridge these gaps.
+6. To understand the process of linking technology to the business concept and the value creation process, as well as the relationship between business strategy, business life cycle and product life cycle; and to develop some skill in the application of these concepts.
+7. To understand the distinction between internal and external acquisition of technology and, as a logical extension of this insight, the distinction between internal and external technology transfer, as well as to understand the strategic implications of deciding on the alternative for acquiring technology and to create a framework to plan the acquisition process.
+8. To understand the nature and content of, and reasons for technology sales to other enterprises; and the strategic implications of technology sales and the possible ways of protecting the value of such technologies have to be appreciated.

+Lectures and the SunLearn platform

+Individual assignment/report.

+The student needs to be able to:

+Discuss South Africa as technology colony.
+How can we improve on the situation?
+Structure a firm's broader technology network.
+Analyse an organisations core technologies by using scurves.
+Design a technology space map to audit an organisations technological capabilities.
+Define parameters that would typically be used to